3x071c/lsg-remix/README.md

 ## Introduction

-👋 &nbsp; Hey!
+👋 Hey!
-You're looking at the source code behind the new [Louise-Schroeder-Gymnasium website](https://lsg.musin.de/) right now! 🤯 &nbsp; It houses a full-stack Next.js application, loaded with TypeScript, Apollo Server and Client, Nexus Schema, Prisma and [a bunch of other goodies](#tech-stack).
+You're looking at the source code behind the new [Louise-Schroeder-Gymnasium website](https://lsg.musin.de/) right now! 🤯 It houses a full-stack [Remix](https://remix.run/) application, loaded with TypeScript, Prisma and [a bunch of other goodies](#tech-stack).
 It's not out yet, but we're working on it.
-Wanna help out? 😇 &nbsp; See how to [get started](#get-started), take a look at the [tech stack](#tech-stack), or dig straight into the [documentation](#documentation). 👀
+Wanna help out? 😇 See how to [get started](#get-started), take a look at the [tech stack](#tech-stack), or dig straight into the [documentation](#documentation). 👀

 ## Public Money, Public Code